jackMilano/QT-Converter/README.md

 # QT-Converter
-As a small exercise to learn qt I made a (bidirectional) converter between two currencies
+As a small exercise to learn QT I made a (bidirectional) converter between two currencies.